MikeKovarik/platform-detect/README.md

 * **`terminal`** bool
 <br>Script running in console or terminal (Node, Worker)
 * **`gui`** bool
-<br>App has a window, access to DOM.
+<br>App has a window & access to DOM.
 Can render GUI

 ### `runtime.mjs`